An important message to men and women over the age of 55 who want to supplement their Social Security income

 Well, the normal rate for Miller’s Money Forever is $199 per year.

 I think that’s a pretty fair shake, especially when compared to what it can mean to your portfolio.

 But I went to bat for you to make it even better.

-I asked David Galland at Casey Research if we could offer a special “Charter Rate” of $99 for early subscribers—half the regular rate.
+I asked David Galland at Casey Research if we could offer a special rate of $99 for new subscribers—half the regular rate.